typefastco/ahoy_panel/README.md

 ## Troubleshooting

-- Ensure your API key is correct and has access to the project
+- Ensure your API key is correct and the base_url configured in your [Ahoy Panel](https://www.ahoypanel.com) account is correct.
+Any issues, reach out.
-- Confirm the gem is only enabled in the correct environment
-- Check logs for any delivery errors or rate limit issues

 ---

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/yourusername/ahoy_panel](https://github.com/yourusername/ahoy_panel).
+Bug reports and pull requests are welcome on GitHub at [https://github.com/yourusername/ahoy_panel](https://github.com/typefastco/ahoy_panel).

 ---